SigmaDeltaTechnologiesInc/SDT-example-SDT32F4ETH/README.md

 Examples
 --------

+* AWS: Confirmed on board
-* Battery: Not confirmed
+* Battery: Not confirmed on board
-* BLE: Not confirmed
+* BLE: Not confirmed on board
-* GPS: Not confirmed
+* GPS: Not confirmed on board
-* LED: Not confirmed
+* LED: Not confirmed on board
-* LTE: Not confirmed
+* LTE: Not confirmed on board
-* WiFi: Confirmed
+* WiFi: Confirmed on board

 Mbed OS version